 Forbidden City — Beijing, China

 The Forbidden City is a complex of 980 buildings spread over 72 hectares in Beijing, China.
-It served as the Chinese imperial palace between 1420 and 1912.
-This was from the Ming dynasty to the end of the Qing dynasty.
+It served as the Chinese imperial palace between 1420 and 1912, which was from the Ming dynasty to the end of the Qing dynasty.

 The Forbidden City was named so since most of the buildings were not accessible to the people.
 Imperial bodyguards were stationed at the gates to protect the emperor and his family.